 Data Breaches Were Detected in June

-According to information from Kawasaki Heavy, data breaches were taking place as far back as June this year.
+According to information from Kawasaki Heavy, data breaches were taking place as far back as June this year (update March 2022: article no longer available on source’s website).
 They were discovered during a system audit and were pinpointed as belonging to a server in Thailand.
 During this investigation process by the industry giant, it was also concluded that this was not the only, or the first breach to affect them.
 According to further information, data breaches were even affecting the company since September 2019.

 It was confirmed by the company that the unauthorized breach included the theft of administrator passwords and identification credentials.
 More analysis provided details of the hacking potentially targeting defense-related information.
 The connection could potentially be to do with the Defense Ministry because the company is a contractor for the government.